dfdwebsites/React-Eshop/README.md

     create the form and setup the backend for the admin user to be able to create products create cloudinary acc so we can upload imgs there install cludinary- multer -streamifier in backend so we can handle the uploads

+## 27. Order List

+    admin can delete products
+    create orderList for admin and is able to set status to delivered if order is paid add button to delete order for admins